- About Wayne

 Not talking to you has meant we haven't shared together the 10th year anniversary of knowing one another.
 Also, today is your 60th birthday and I miss you every day.
 It's good to be talking and seeing one another again.

 19 February 2019

 I ended my friendship today with this person who I have shared my life with (in conversation).
-Whilst feeling quite grief stricken, realising that I do not want this friendship anymore, I feel so disappointed.
-Everyone else in my life have been telling me that his narcissistic and over-controlling personality was having a detrimental effect with my life.
-I enjoyed most of my friendship over 10 years but the last 6 months have been unpleasant and fairly toxic, possibly for both of us.
+Whilst feeling quite grief stricken, realising that I do not want this friendship any more, I feel so disappointed.
+Everyone else in my life have been telling me that the narcissistic and over-controlling personality was having a detrimental effect with my life.
+I enjoyed most of my friendship over 10 years, but the last 6 months have been unpleasant and fairly toxic, possibly for both of us.

 3 July 2020

 My beautiful daughter's beautiful husband, Chris.
 I absolutely love the comfortable, secure feeling when I look at photos of you with Kelly.
 You are always fun to be around, and you keep my little girl safe and happy.
 You're also an amazing father figure to Ethan and Jake.
 I respect you and adore you... and like I always say, when talking about you (and to you)... you're pretty fit too!

 The most harmless and kindest woman I have known.
 You’re also the cuddliest and the easiest going, lovable woman.
 I couldn't fault you with anything, Chris.
 The perfect soundboard and listening ear when I needed it most.
 If I were to think of an angel, you’d be my next thought.